genotrance/px/README.md

   Remove Px from the Windows registry

   --quit
+  Quit a running instance of Px

+  --restart
-  Quit a running instance of Px.exe
+  Quit a running instance of Px and start a new instance

   --password
   Collect and save password to default keyring.
 Username needs to be provided